insect-morphology/aism/README.md

 https://github.com/insect-morphology/aism

-The AISM was submitted for approval by the [OBO Foundry](http://obofoundry.org/) on [March 26 2021](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1474))
+The AISM was submitted for approval by the [OBO Foundry](http://obofoundry.org/) on [March 26 2021](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1474).
+The review and acceptance process concluded on May 8 2021.

-Once the request has been approved, the AISM will be available at http://purl.obolibrary.org/obo/aism.owl
+The AISM is available at http://purl.obolibrary.org/obo/aism.owl since May 17 2021.

 ### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/aism-edit.owl](src/ontology/aism-edit.owl)
+Editors of this ontology should use the edit version, [src/ontology/aism-edit.owl](src/ontology/aism-edit.owl).

 ## Contact